ArturoDent/launch-config/README.md

 # launch-config

-## This vscode extension allows you to create a setting that identifies one of your `launch.json` configurations to run via a keybinding.
+## This vscode extension allows you to create a setting that identifies one of your `launch.json` configurations or compounds to run via a keybinding.

 -----------------------------------------------------------------------------------------------